Rebecka Belldegrun: Personal life

 Belldegrun is married to Arie Belldegrun and together they have four children.
-They reside in Bel Air, an affluent neighborhood in Los Angeles.
+They reside in Bel Air.

 In 2021, in its annual ranking of the wealthiest people in Israel, Forbes Israel ranked Rebecka and Arie Belldegrun 36th with a personal net worth of $1.75 billion.
 They have donated over $1 million to the University of Pennsylvania School of Arts and Sciences, and have donated a $5 million sculpture to LACMA.